cloudmesh-community/book/chapters/pi/software.md

     sudo /etc/init.d/hostname.sh start

-Ideally we want to find out how to write the hostname after we burn the SDcard on the laptop that does the burning
+Ideally we want to find out how to write the hostname after we burn the SD card on the laptop that does the burning

 develop a python script to do that